Winchester

 The Route

-2. Continue along the riverside path until you go under a brick bridge.
-Just after the bridge, you will be presented with a choice of three paths.
-The right hand one will take you across to the other side of the water meadows on a shorter circuit and the middle one will take you on our full route and onto Hockley Viaduct (although you can get onto the viaduct with a pushchair, you will not be able to continue at the other side, so pushchairs should take the right-hand path and re-join the description in section four below).
+1. Leave the car park with the river on your right and follow the path beside the river.
+You will see the steps going up to St. Catherine’s Hill through a gate on your left.
+Continue straight, and just after you go under the brick bridge, you will have a choice of three paths.
+The right one will take you to the other side of the water meadows on a shorter circuit and the middle one will take you onto Hockley Viaduct (you can get onto the viaduct with a pushchair, but you will not be able to continue at the other side, so pushchairs should take the right-hand path and re-join the route at step 3).

-4. Cross over the paved lane (or turn right if coming from the pushchair/shorter route) and go through the gate, entering the land of Hospital of St Cross.
-Stick to the same path, in the same direction, as you go through a number of gates and pass the ‘hospital’ on your left.
-There is a tea room at Hospital of St. Cross which is open to the public during the spring and summer.
+3. Cross over the paved lane (or turn right if coming from the pushchair shortcut) and go through the gate, entering the land of Hospital of St Cross.
+Walk straight and go through a number of gates and pass the ‘hospital’ on your left.
+There is a tea room open to the public during the spring and summer.
+Continue in the same direction after The Hospital of St. Cross and you will pass a shallow spot in the river where dogs and children can paddle.
+Keep going until you meet Garnier Road (If you want to cut the route short, a right turn here along the road will take you back to your car).

-8. If facing the mill, turn right and cross the bridge towards the little roundabout.
-Turn right and pass Chesil Rectory on your left, which is a restaurant housed in a six-hundred year old timber frame building (If you parked at the multi-storey, you would join the walk here).
-Continue along the road until you reach the Black Boy pub, where you should turn right.
-Keep veering left as the road bends round and then cross the road when you see Wharf Mews and follow a green sign for The Itchen Navigation.
+6. Facing the mill, turn right and cross the bridge towards the little roundabout.
+Turn right and pass Chesil Rectory on your left.
+Continue along the road and turn right at the Black Boy pub.
+Keep veering left as the road bends round.

-9. Go right when you reach the tennis courts, walking with the courts to your left to reach the river.
+7. Cross the road when you see Wharf Mews and follow a green sign for The Itchen Navigation.
+Go right when you reach the tennis courts, walking with the courts to your left to reach the river.
 Turn left and walk along the river until you get to Garnier Road and the car park.

 Did you know?